-To me science is about making and measuring things and electronics provides a wonderfully creative (and economical) way of exploring science through the process of designing and building scientific instruments.
+To me science is about making and measuring things, and electronics provides a wonderfully creative (and economical) way of exploring science through the process of designing and building scientific instruments.

 The problem-solving you need to overcome building, testing and calibrating the experiment will also force you to confront your immediate assumptions and preconceived ideas - which is often a good thing.
-In trying to understand Nature you keep learning.
+In trying to understand nature, you keep learning.
+Building scientific instruments (even simple ones) makes you feel like you are discovering the world all over again, as if these devices equip you with an extra sense of the world.

 Standard op-amp circuit

-* output variations due to thermal drifts (in the experiment and the electronics that measure them both slow and fast),
+* output variations due to thermal drifts (in the experiment and the electronics that measure them both slow and fast)

-* amplifier input / output offset currents and voltages,
+* amplifier input / output offset currents and voltages

-* 50 Hz (and 60Hz) mains pick-up (e.g. 'hum loops'),
+* 50 Hz (and 60Hz) mains pick-up (e.g. 'hum loops')

-* unexpected voltages created across the input leads themselves,
+* unexpected voltages created across the input leads themselves

 * contact potentials between the components and solder joints etc.

-If you want to measure small DC signals (possibly also in electrically noisy environments) then we need to explore other techniques than basic op-amp circuits - hence the reason for this project.
+If you want to measure small DC signals (possibly in electrically noisy environments) then we need to explore other techniques than basic op-amp circuits - hence the reason for this project.

 In this project we use three stages:

-1) switched capacitor input
+1) switched (flying) capacitor input

-2) a chopper stabalised amplifier (x 1000 gain)
+2) a chopper stabilised amplifier (x 1000 gain)

-3) extra gain block (x1, x10 & x100 gain)
+3) extra gain block (provides x1, x10 & x100 gain)

 click here for circuit diagram of amplifier